MiningSlime/Vex-learning-Pushback-/README.md

 - The motors are currently setup for the bot that I am currently using.
 - The true or false boolian states whether or not the motor is moving in reverse.
 - Once you get your ports correct if your drivetrain is mirrored and the motor positions are the same order in your code the boolians should be opposite.
+- Use F2 on your pnematics to change their names so you can keep better track of them.